 Age-related Macular Degeneration (ARMD) is the most common of a number of degenerative conditions that can affect the retina.
 It is also the leading cause of blindness in older adults.
 According to epidemiologists, there are almost 5,000 new cases diagnosed each day and by the year 2010 there will be 30 million cases of ARMD in the United States alone.[i]
 There are some studies that suggest that almost 25% of adults over the age of 65 show some evidence of deterioration in the macular region.[ii]
 Right now, there is no cure and no treatment for ARMD in conventional medicine.

 Macular Degeneration Case Study

-Ms. Linda came to me with the "wet" form of age-related macular degeneration (ARMD), the leading cause of vision loss and blindness in people over the age of 65.
-She had laser procedures 3 months prior to coming into the clinic.
-After reviewing the medical records from her recent eye exams, I treated her with acupuncture (body points, scalp points, ear points) and prescribed herbal medicine.
+Linda came to me with the "wet" form of age-related macular degeneration (ARMD), the leading cause of vision loss and blindness in people over the age of 65.
+She had had laser procedures 3 months prior to coming into the clinic.
+After reviewing the medical records from Linda's recent eye exams, I treated her with acupuncture (body points, scalp points, ear points) and prescribed herbal medicine.
 Two months later she showed improvement as measured in visual acuity testing and also showed marked improvement in her scoring on color testing and overall visual fields.

 I also teach my patients how to do self-massage around the eyes.
 Eye massage is popular in China to prevent children from becoming near-sighted.
 For mild eye problems, these simple massage techniques can be of great benefit.
 In severe cases, eye massage is a useful supplement.
 Through the guidance of an acupuncturist who has been trained in this therapy, a patient can easily learn eye massage and do it at home for mild eye disease like dry eyes and eye strain.